SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 excerpt: >-
-  _Local collect_ is a convenient delivery service through which you can have your parcels sent to a nearby post office or a designated collection point instead of their home address.
-Recipients can choose their preferred location for collection, making it easier to pick up packages at their convenience.
+  _Local collect_ is a convenient delivery service through which you can have your parcels sent to a nearby post office or a designated collection point instead of your home address.
+With it, you can choose a preferred location for collection, making it easier to pick up packages at your convenience.
 deprecated: false
 hidden: false
 metadata: